RapidEdwin08/chocolate-doom-plus/README.md

 **HOW DOES IT WORK?**
 [chocolate-doom-plus] Simplifies Chocolate D00M with additional Emulator Entries and R0M-Scripts.sh
-When Installed you can specify the Full Path to the doom.wad %ROM% in your Chocolate D00M R0M-Scripts.sh
+When Installed you can specify the Full Path to the doom.wad %ROM%
+You can also include additional -file and -deh in your R0M-Scripts.sh
-Additionally includes R0M-Scripts for Chocolate D00M Setup Selection + Dedicated Server
+Also includes R0M-Script for Chocolate D00M Setup Selection + Server

 ## INSTALLATION
 ***You MUST INSTALL Chocolate Doom from RetroPie Setup 1st! [chocolate-doom]***